 Rachael Ray – you either love her or you hate her.
 I have admitted before that I am a lover, and despite all of the opinions people have about her, I will always be a lover.
 In fact, there are only 2 cooking shows that I have on my DVR and that I religiously watch.
 30 Minute Meals is one, and the other is America’s Test Kitchen.
 I know many people find her over the top and extremely annoying, but she really makes my kind of food.
 Food that can be made on a weeknight by someone who doesn’t have a ton of time to spend in the kitchen.
 Food that tastes good, is usually well balanced, and isn’t boring.

-My husband can’t stand her.
+My husband doesn’t love her.
 I can’t watch if he is in the house because he finds her so annoying.
 But even he will admit that when I make recipes from her show or her magazine, they are winners.
 That is why I have decided to do this 7 day series – a week of Rachael Ray.
 I think everyone should give her recipes a chance, and this way you don’t have to watch her show to see the recipe – you can skip the annoying and go straight to the recipe.

 In her magazine – Everyday with Rachael Ray – she always features a 7 day menu planner.
 Every month, I say I am going to make the whole menu, but I have never followed through with that.
 When I picked up March’s edition, after looking at those 7 dinners, I knew I would be making all 7 of them, and I thought it would be fun to bring them all to you.
 I admit that it took me longer than 7 days to get through all of these.
 In all honesty, I don’t cook 7 dinners a week.
 I’m lucky if I cook 5 nights a week.
 With just 2 of us, we will almost always have leftovers that need to be eaten, and sometimes life just gets in the way.
 So while I wanted to bring these to you in March, while the magazine was still out, I just didn’t make it.
 But every issue has one of these meal planners (which also includes a shopping list – which I love!) so you really should check it out!